Nashville Predators score 3 in 2nd period, beat Capitals 5-2

 Fisher scored his 15th this season with Ovechkin in the box again off a shot-pass from Ellis for the easy tip-in at 11:53.

-Forsberg came close to getting a second goal with 8:59 left only to be stopped by goalie Philipp Grubauer.
 Josi made it 4-1 with a slap shot three seconds into a power play at 12:07.
 Kuznetsov scored with 2:57 left, but Arvidsson scored the empty-netter off a pass from Forsberg.

+''I was on my backhand, and he was almost at the red line already,'' Forsberg said.

 NOTES: Forsberg now has 20 goals in his last 31 games, 14 of those in the past 20. ...
-Forsberg now has eight points (five goals, three assists) in five career games against Washington, the team that drafted the Swede. ...
+Forsberg has nine points (five goals, four assists) in five career games against Washington, the team that drafted the Swede. ...
 The Predators improved to 22-0-5 when leading after two periods. ...
-The Capitals had been 8-3-2 in its last 13 road games.
+The Capitals had been 8-3-2 in their last 13 road games.

 UP NEXT

-Note: This story has been updated to show Nashville hosts Edmonton on Sunday as the Predators' next game.